Views: 9684 | Ratings: 4707

 In 1868, this area of farmland and forest was bought up by a group of real estate investors called the Ravenswood Land Company.
 The company created larger lots and made a deal with a railroad company to open up a new stop in the area, promising an increase in riders.
 Upon doing this, the railroad and the land company set the rate high ($7.20 per one hundred rides) in the hopes that they would attract wealthier citizens to the vicinity.

 Slowly, affluent residents began to occupy the land as railroads extended further north of the city.
 While many of the houses here were grand, fit for Chicago's high society, essential amenities such as sewers and sidewalks were not yet accessible to these upscale homes.
 It seems Jefferson Township, their neighbor to the west, would not allow the newly established community to run waste through their land to the Chicago River.
 How un-neighborly!
-So it wasn't until the 1880s and '90s, when Ravenswood, Lakeview and Jefferson Township were soaked into Chicago's expanding city boundaries, that Ravenswood's sewage problems were resolved when the city's waste removal system was expanded to reach those in this northern Chicago neighborhood.
+So it wasn't until the 1880s and '90s, when Chicago's Ravenswood neighborhood, Lakeview and Jefferson Township were soaked into the city's expanding city boundaries, that Ravenswood's sewage problems were resolved when the city's waste removal system was expanded to reach those in this northern Chicago neighborhood.

 As the elevated train (known today as the 'El') was extended north in the early 1900s, the area became more accessible to citizens from lower and middle classes.
 To accommodate the new residents, small houses and two-flats were built in between and around the existing ones, creating a mixed income neighborhood.